CMMC Level 2 Certification Checklist

 - Replacing system components when support for the components is no longer available from the developer, vendor, or manufacturer.

-- Provide options for risk mitigation or alternative sources for continued support for unsupported components that cannot be replaced.
+- Provide risk-mitigation options or alternative sources of support for unsupported components that cannot be replaced.

 This control family requires organizations to develop a plan for managing supply chain risks associated with the research and development, design, manufacturing, acquisition, delivery, integration, operations, maintenance, and disposal of the system, system components, or system services.
 Besides this, organizations must :